-Neonatal Isoerthrolysis (NI) is a genetic immunologic condition that occurs when a newborn kitten with type A or AB blood suckles milk for the first time from a mother with type B blood or the other way around.
-If this happens, the kittens absorb anti-A antibodies which destroy their red blood cells.
+Neonatal Isoerthrolysis (NI) is a genetic, immunologic condition that occurs when a newborn kitten with type A or AB blood suckles milk for the first time from a mother with type B blood or vice versa.
+If this happens, the kittens absorb anti-A antibodies, which destroy their red blood cells.
 In most cases, the kittens affected will die within a few days.

 4. Arterial Thromboembolism